Maronato/django-vue-template/README.md

 On the **backend** you'll need to:
 1. Setup allauth to recognize the provider
 2. Create the REST login and connect views to allow communication with Vue
-3. Register the new urls on the backend
+3. Register the new URLs on the backend
-4. Add the provider client and secret keys to Django's database
+4. Add the provider's client and secret keys to Django's database

 On the **frontend** you'll need to:

-5. Add the provider client and secret keys to `social-provider.secrets`
+5. Add the provider's client and secret keys to `social-provider.secrets`
 6. Add the provider to the Nuxt configuration

-I'll go through all of those one by one
+I'll go through all of those by one

 ### 1. Setup allauth to recognize the provider
-First you'll need to enable the provider.
+First, you'll need to enable the provider.
 To do so, add the required provider to the list of `INSTALLED_APPS` on your `settings.py`.

 It should look like: `'allauth.socialaccount.providers.facebook'`

 > The full list can be found [here](https://django-allauth.readthedocs.io/en/latest/installation.html)

-Then, checkout the specifics of your provider [on allauth's docs](https://django-allauth.readthedocs.io/en/latest/providers.html).
+Then, check out the specifics of your provider [on allauth's docs](https://django-allauth.readthedocs.io/en/latest/providers.html).
 Some providers require special configs to be added to `settings.py`

 ### 2. Create the REST login and connect views to allow communication with Vue
 You'll now need to create a REST view because allauth cannot natively communicate through REST.